 The sitting elements are interspersed with wooden surfaces that feature trays or candle holders, that can be arranged as desired with a surprising interlocking effect.

 A circular armchair joins this outdoor landscape characterized by its broad compositional freedom.

 For the concept, Kogan was inspired by the Japanese Metabolist architecture of the Fifties and Sixties, defined by modular volumes.
-Originally conceived for large living areas with 102x102 cm modules, starting from January 2020 Quadrado integrates within its range a new, more compact version with 87x87 cm modules that can be combined together to adapt to more limited urban, residential and Hospitality contexts.
+Originally conceived for large living areas with 102x102 cm modules, Quadrado also integrates within its range a more compact version with 87x87 cm modules that can be combined together to adapt to more limited urban, residential and Hospitality contexts.

 The Quadrado double daybed, with its substantial proportions - 242x180 cm - creates an extracomfy nest in which to sit back, relax and dream.
 It is designed in the form of a niche, with alcove marked out by the teak duckboard backrest and armrests, and it is completed by a large mattress and soft, enveloping cushions.
 The double daybed sits on two metal crosspieces in Bronze.